Skip to Content

 CRUMB COATING

 1. Place a small dollop of buttercream on top of the cake and using your offset cake spatula, spread a thin layer of frosting over the top and sides of the cake catching any loose crumbs and sealing them in.
-Refrigerate the cake for 30 minutes.
+Freeze the cake for 15 minutes or refrigerate for 30 minutes.

 CAKE DECORATING

-1. Apply a large dollop of uncolored buttercream on the top of the cake and smooth out.
+1. Apply a large dollop of uncolored frosting on the top of the cake and smooth out.
 You should have excess frosting hanging off the edges.
-Place a parchment paper lined acrylic disc and place it on top of the cake, gently pressing down to adhere.
+Line an 8-inch round acrylic disc with parchment paper and place on top of the cake, parchment paper side down, making sure the disc is even with the bottom cake board.

-3. Starting at the bottom of the cake, pipe a ring around the cake with uncolored frosting, followed by the pink frosting and work your way up, alternating with the frostings.
+3. Starting at the bottom of the cake, pipe a ring around the cake with one of the frostings, followed by the other frosting and work your way up, alternating with the frostings.
+Fill in any gaps with coordinating frosting color before smoothing out.
+TIP: You’ll only get about 3 turns before your stripes start to blend together.

-4. With a cake scraper, smooth the sides of the cake rotating the cake on the turntable one rotation at a time.
+4. With a cake scraper, smooth the sides of the cake, rotating the cake on the turntable one rotation at a time, reserving the excess frosting for decorating the top of the cake.
 Check to see if you need to fill in any gaps with pink or uncolored frosting and with a clean cake scraper, smooth the frosting one more time.
 The more you smooth the cake the more the frosting will blend together, so don’t over smooth.
-Using a Viva paper towel (or other paper towel with no quilting on it) smooth the buttercream by place the paper towel on the sides of the cake and smoothing over with a fondant smoother.
-Do this all over the sides of the cake to smooth out any imperfections.
-Chill the cake in the refrigerator for 15 minutes, before removing the acrylic disc.
+Chill the cake in the freezer for 15 minutes or in the refrigerator for 30 minutes before removing the acrylic disc.

-5. With an offset spatula, carefully remove the acrylic disc on the top to the cake by sliding the spatula under the disc and gently rotating the cake turntable until the disc releases.
+5. With an offset spatula, carefully remove the acrylic disc on the top to the cake by sliding the spatula under the disc but over the parchment paper and gently rotating the cake turntable until the disc releases.
+Peel off the parchment paper.

 WHITE CHOCOLATE DRIP